logisky/LogiSheets/packages/web/README.md

 ## WARNING

-This version is specifically used for Node.
-If you are seeking a version compatible with web browsers, please see [`logisheets-web`](https://www.npmjs.com/package/logisheets-web).
+This version is specifically used for browsers.
+If you are seeking a version used in Node, please see `logisheets`.

 LogiSheets is currently in its **early development** stages.
 We welcome your feedback, issues, or pull requests!